camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 ### Accessing Items in a Set

-We use loops to access items.
-We will see this in loop section
+Because sets are unordered and do not support indexing, we normally access their items by iterating over them.

 ### Checking an Item

-To check if an item exist in a list we use _in_ membership operator.
+To check whether an item exists in a set, use the `in` membership operator.

 ```py
 # syntax